 Mark has been actively involved in the CLA for over 20 years at branch and regional level, then chairing the Business and Rural Economy committee, Agriculture & Land Use committee and latterly the Taxation committee.

 He has served on the Animal Health and Welfare Board for England and as a local councillor on Cotswold District Council with responsibility for the environment.
+He was also a Secretary of State Appointed member of the Cotswold Conservation Board.
 Mark trained as a chartered accountant with Price Waterhouse and then worked for several specialist private client firms before setting up his own small practice.
 The estate is now his main focus.

 Alexander specialises in advising landed estates, holds many trusteeships and sits on the board of several family offices.
-In addition, he is a trustee of a number of grant making charities, was until recently a governor of Aysgarth School in Yorkshire, is Under Sheriff of Northumberland and a patron of Child Bereavement UK.
+In addition, he is a trustee of a number of grant making charities, is Under Sheriff of Northumberland and a patron of Child Bereavement UK.

 Andrew farms nearly 600 acres with a mixed farming business consisting of cereals, suckling cows and sheep.